Gradient Descent as Implicit EM in Distance-Based Neural Models: Limits and Failure Modes

 \section{Limits and Failure Modes}

-The implicit EM framework is not universal.
-It applies under specific conditions, and when those conditions fail, so does the analysis.
-This section delineates the boundaries: when implicit EM does not arise, what pathologies can occur even when it does, and what phenomena lie entirely outside its scope.
-A clear account of limits strengthens rather than weakens the contribution---it distinguishes precise claims from overreach.
+The implicit EM framework applies under specific conditions, and when those conditions fail, so does the analysis.
+This section delineates the boundaries: when implicit EM does not arise, what pathologies can occur even when it does, and what phenomena lie outside its scope.